 So the way I got around the frozen water bottle from being too cold in the beginning was to wrap a small microfiber towel around it.
 If I didn’t do this, I wouldn’t have been able to hug it against myself and sleep with it during the night.

 But, just like I had hoped, it worked like a charm that first night and my body became familiar with the touch and feel of the frozen water.
-Some nights that frozen sensation helped me fall asleep instantly, which is a hard task during a summer in Spain!
+Some nights that frozen sensation helped me fall asleep instantly, which is a hard task during a Spanish summer!

 The only downside is that the bottle slowly -or sometimes quickly – overnight and leaves a nice puddle on your fitted sheet the next morning.
 So don’t sleep with any electronics or valuables that might get damaged by water.